WORKERS AHEAD!

 cas.authn.pac4j.oidc[0].generic.discovery-uri=

-The discovery endpoint to locate the provide metadata.
+The discovery endpoint to locate the provider metadata.

 |